Riley-Brown/vanilla-js-modal/README.md

 # Usage:

-All you need is the code from the `main.js` and the following HTML structure
+All you need is the code from the `style.css`, `main.js` and the following HTML structure

 ```html
 <div class="modal-content-wrapper">